top of page

 “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.” – Jeramiah 29:11

-If you are sitting with dreams in your heart that might seem that, they are impossible to reach or that it might have been stolen by circumstances.
-I want to urge you to remember Arnu’s story and hold on to your faith.
+If you are sitting with dreams in your heart that might seem impossible to reach or that may might have been stolen by circumstances, I want to urge you to remember Arnu’s story and hold on to your faith.
 Live your Plan ‘A’ life although it might not feel like it.
 Keep on dreaming beyond what the eye can see and your mind can conceive as possible.
 With God all things are possible and dreams do come true.

 bottom of page